Partner seen via:

 Marriage-like relationships (live-in, sweet, romantic, sexually pleasuring relationships) don't generally qualify as marriages unless

-(1) private vows have been spoken between the partners and a third witness, such as a priest, govt official, or in the presence of a sacred fire homa
+(1) private vows of consecration have been spoken between the partners and a third witness, such as a priest, govt official, or in the presence of a sacred fire homa

 (2) a child was conceived into the union (even if that pregnancy did not result in the birth of a live child).